-- Make your page margins to one inch on each side to maximise white space and improve readability.
+- Make your page margins one inch on each side to maximise white space and improve readability.

 - Be short and sweet.
 Your cover letter length should never be more than one page.

-By now you’ll be a master of how to structure a cover letter.
+By now, you’ll be a master of how to structure a cover letter.
 But here’s a reminder to make sure.

 Good cover letter structure includes:

 Thanks for reading.
 What else would you like to know about the UK cover letter structure?
 Are there any specific cover letter structure examples you’d like to see?
 Ask away in the comments section, and I’ll be happy to help.